What all basic motorcycle accessories should a rider have

 3. Body armour jackets

 Motorcycle riders are strongly advised to wear eye protection to safeguard their eyes against wind, dust, and debris.
-There are various types of eye protection available for riders to choose from.
+Various types of eye protection are available.

 1. Goggles: Goggles are popular among motorcycle riders as they offer a wide field of view and effective protection against wind, dust, and debris.
 Additionally, they are relatively affordable.